zudello/zudello-knowledge-base/Knowledge Base/91 NEEDS WORK Sales Module/NEEDS WORK Sales overview.md

-# Purchasing module overview
+# Sales overview

 The purchasing module is your home of all purchasing and accounts payable (AP) processes within Zudello.
-The purchasing module will let you manage all purchasing and AP documents, from supplier quotes  and purchase orders through to invoices and supplier statements.
+The purchasing module will let you manage all purchasing and AP documents, from supplier quotes  and purchase orders  to invoices and supplier statements.

 ## Understanding the Purchasing module